MASTER ROASTER AND FOUNDER

 Jackie is the child of a polymer chemist father and biochemist mother, but being in the kitchen and around people was always more interesting than the laboratory full of test tubes and flasks.
 She earned a degree as a Food Scientist with a specializing in the Sensory Sciences from the University of Illinois, Urbana-Champaign, thrilled by the thought that she could find a means to get her heart and mind working together.
 She apprenticed as a flavor chemist before leaving the Windy City for the allure of the gently swaying palms of Oahu and her husband, Raymond.
 She is fascinated by the cause and effects of terroir, processing and roasting on the expression of flavor in coffee.

-Jackie is a Licensed Q Grader, Level 1 Wine Sommelier, and an certified Lead Instructor for the Specialty Coffee Association of America (SCAA)
+Jackie is a Licensed Q Grader, Level 1 Wine Sommelier, and an certified Specialized Lead Instructor for the Specialty Coffee Association of America (SCAA) and a Professional AST for (SCA), and Coffee Taster Level 1 (SCA), Member of the Roaster’s Guild

 Born in Emmerich, Germany in 2008, Probat G60 took an early interest in coffee, roasting beans before his first birthday.
 Relocating to Hawaii early in his career he found the trip awkward, so now he prefers to stay put and let the world come to him.
 He has roasted beans from Guatemala, Sumatra, El Salvador and many points in-between, but his most magnificent achievements have come from beans from Kona.